San Mateo, California

 What buying in San Mateo actually involves

 Same fiduciary discipline as on every Lily Garipova representation: read every disclosure end-to-end, model the carrying cost (mortgage + property tax + HOA + insurance), walk the property at multiple times of day, and stay willing to walk you away from a property that does not pencil.
-San Mateo-specific particulars are covered in the FAQ below; verify exact SMUHSD high school assignment by address (Aragon vs Hillsdale vs San Mateo HS vs Burlingame HS vs Mills) through the SMUHSD registrar before any offer; the Aragon attendance carries a $200K to $500K premium.
+San Mateo-specific particulars are covered in the FAQ below; verify exact SMUHSD high school assignment by address (Aragon vs Hillsdale vs San Mateo HS vs Burlingame HS vs Mills) through the SMUHSD registrar before any offer; attendance assignment is set by parcel and third-party rankings differ by school.

 What selling in San Mateo involves